pdb_extract

 Please use SF-tool.
 Please note that mtz file can be directly deposited at OneDep.

-What is the easiest way to create a common metadata template?
+What is the easiest way to create a common metadata file?

 Check here.